Global health care systems hang in the balance of U.N. climate talks

-The Intergovernmental Panel on Climate Change is the U.N. body for assessing the science related to climate change.
+The Intergovernmental Panel on Climate Change (IPCC) is the U.N. body for assessing the science related to climate change.
 Established in 1988 by WMO and UNEP, the Nobel Prize-winning panel provides policymakers with regular, comprehensive scientific assessments on the causes, impacts, and future risks of climate change, informing international climate negotiations.

 Already have an account?
 Log in